Make a Date

 Taking it for granted

-Friends, family, work commitments and chores all make claims on your time and often the first thing to fall by the wayside is special time spent alone as a couple.
+Friends, family, work commitments and chores all make claims on your time and often the first thing to fall by the wayside is a special time spent alone as a couple.

 Seeing each other every day, spending evenings in the same living room and sharing the same bed can mean you forget the importance of making time for each other.